thruston/python-tabulate/README.md

 the end, there's a shortcut to save you typing lots of column letters: `arr ~a` will keep *all* the columns and then add a copy of the first one on the end.
-If you want to do more complicated things with lots of columns, you might find it easier to transpose the table first with "xp" and then use the regular line editing facilities in Vim to rearrange the rows, before transposing them back to columns.
+If you want to do more complicated things with lots of columns, you might find it easier to transpose the table first with `xp` and then use the regular line editing facilities in Vim to rearrange the rows, before transposing them back to columns.
 You might also use the `label` verb to add alphabetic labels to the bottom of all the columns before you start.

 Note: Astute readers may spot a problem here.
-The sequence "arr add" meaning "delete cols b and c and duplicate col d" won't work because "add" is a valid verb.
-In this case (as similar ones) just put a pair of empty braces on the end, like so "arr add{}".
+The sequence `arr add` meaning `delete cols b and c and duplicate col d` won't work because `add` is a valid verb.
+In this case (as similar ones) just put a pair of empty braces on the end, like so `arr add{}`.

-Besides letters to identify column values you can use "?" to insert a random number, and "." to insert the current row number and ";" to insert the total number of rows.
+Besides letters to identify column values you can use `?` to insert a random number, and `.` to insert the current row number and `;` to insert the total number of rows.

 You can also insert arbitrary calculated columns by putting an expression in curly braces or parentheses